droglenc/NCMTH107/modules/CE/GOFTest_CE1.md

 Fall Use              14         7       195         2
 </pre>

 Use these results to determine, at the 5% level, if the turkey's exhibited a habitat preference in the **Spring**.
-Make sure to provide explicit answers with your work shown for all [11 steps of a hypothesis test](../11-steps).

 ----